benzanol/vimput/README.md

 Simulate arrow keys and text editing keys using vim-style bindings.

-Since vimput simulates the browser's built-in text editing keys, it will natively work on any website without modification.
-This includes websites like Google Docs, which implement their own custom rendering, and websites like notion where the text area is not a single element.
+Since vimput simulates the browser's built-in text editing keys, it should natively work on all websites which allow arrow key navigation.
+This includes websites like Google Docs, which implement their own custom text rendering, websites like notion, where text is split across elements, and even websites where you are editing more than text, such as google sheets.

+By default, the extension starts in "off" mode, and switches to "insert" mode whenever a text field is selected (but this behavior can be customized).
+Since `Escape` is already used by the browser, `Alt+q` (`Cmd+q` on MacOS) is the default keybinding to enter normal mode.
+Once in normal mode, you will be able to use many of vim's default keybindings.

+# Supported Commands

 Currently supported normal mode commands are:
 - Numeric prefixes for repeating any command